 Let me start this AKiTiO Node review by getting one thing out there first.
 Intel needs to stop crippling its Thunderbolt implementation and let eGPU go mainstream.
 Every major computer manufacturer has shown its commitment to USB-C and Thunderbolt 3 connectivity.
 CES 2017 brought an onslaught of external graphics card solutions.
 People want them and will pay for them.
 Intel has no excuse.

 As earlier reports pointed out, the AKiTiO Node TB3 board has the Texas Instrument TPS65983 (TI83) USB-C controller with Thunderbolt 3 support.
 Interestingly Apple’s first Thunderbolt 3 Mac, the Late 2016 MacBook Pro, only supports this TI83 controller.
 Older Thunderbolt 3 enclosures with the TI82 controller such as Razer Core, AKiTiO Thunder3, and Plugable TB3 docks do not have official support in macOS 10.12 Sierra.
-This is a software limitation Apple uses to restrict the implementation of external graphics cards on macOS.
+This is likely a software limitation Apple uses to restrict the implementation of external graphics cards on macOS.

 I’ve been using this AKiTiO Node with a Late 2016 13″ non-touchbar MacBook Pro.
 It’s an awesome setup…in Windows 10 that is.
 As soon as I installed Windows 10 through Bootcamp, the system immediately detected the eGPU and prompted me to install the appropriate drivers (for a GTX 980 Ti Hybrid).
 After a restart the MacBook Pro was up and running with a fully functional GTX 980 Ti Thunderbolt 3 eGPU.
 Nvidia Optimus was running to power the MacBook Pro‘s internal display, all benchmark software and games were able to make use of the GTX 980 Ti without a fuss.
 It was beautiful.